 - The dynamic range is limited to about 44 dB which is not high relative to at least a couple of the competitors.
 This limits HackRF’s applicability in real-world environments where it’s relatively common to come across wide variations in signal levels.

 - The maximum input receive signal power of -5 dBm.
 Signals stronger than this will damage the HackRF.

 - The power amplifier in the transmitter is susceptible to damage likely on account of its design

 Our pick for the runner up is the ADALM Pluto from Analog Devices.
 Like the HackRF this is a transceiver product so you can both transmit and receive signals with it.
-The ADALM was introduced in 2018 and even though it’s a relatively new product, it has excellent support from MATLAB and LabVIEW for education and there’s an entire free education course that has been developed around this hardware.
+The ADALM was introduced in 2018 and even though it’s a relatively new product, it has excellent support from MATLAB for education and there’s an entire free education course that has been developed around this hardware.
 The ADALM is priced at only $150 so it presents very compelling value and with a company like Analog Devices behind it, you can be sure there will be some exciting enhancements in the works.